28 of the Most Beautiful New Zealand Beaches

 Raglan is a tiny town famous for its volcanic and surfing beaches.
 This seaside town, lying 30 miles west of Hamlation and is a relaxing place to take a couple beach days and recharge.

-The most famous beach, among surfers, in the area is Manu Bay .
-This beach is famous world-wide among surfers.
-This long beach combines with one of the longest left hand breaks in the world.
+The most famous beach, among surfers, in the area is Manu Bay.
+This is one of the top beaches in NZ, and is famous world-wide among surfers.
+This long New Zealand beach combines with one of the longest left hand breaks in the world.
 Making it possible to ride waves for much longer than average.
 A guide told me that the record is seven minutes.

 However, what I really loved about this volcanic beach is that it isn’t packed.
 And even when others are on the beach it is so massive that everyone can spread out and you still have privacy.
 Ocean Beach is also a good option for families traveling with kids.
 During the peak travel season lifeguards patrolling the area.
 Also the surf stays relatively calm.